amiraliakbari/amirali.id.ir/projects/android-feature-location.md

 Feature Location is a technique for finding a specific part of code (e.g. the code for the spell checker in a word processor), called a feature, in a large codebase using automated algorithms and tools.
-If implemented and used effectively, feature location can facilitate software development a lot, specially when programmers are asked to maintain or make changes in a code they did not wrote themselves.
+If implemented and used effectively, feature location can facilitate software development a lot, specially when programmers are asked to maintain or make changes to a code they did not wrote themselves.

 ### My Project